 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with a fuseboard located within the Hallway storage cupboard.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Mains supply with the fuseboard located within the ground level entrance hallway.
+Coo Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Internal distribution pipes, where seen, are copper and PVC.
-Sanitary arrangements comprise a three piece Shower Room suite.
+Sanitary arrangements comprise a three piece shower room suite and three piece bathroom suite.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Space heating is provided by a gas fired central heating system.
-The boiler is a combination type and is located within the Utility Room.
+The boiler is a combination type and is located within the utility room.
 Hot water is supplied by the boiler.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.

-Assumed drainage is to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
+Assumed mains to the public sewer.

+Fire, smoke and burglar alarms